The Altova European Banking Authority (EBA) XBRL Add-in for Excel shields reporting companies from the complexity of XBRL syntax.

 Building EBA XBRL in Excel has numerous benefits:

-The EBA Filing Pane lets users view and update information pertaining to document properties and tables.
+To make EBA XBRL reporting even easier, the EBA Filing Pane lets users view and update information pertaining to document properties and tables.
 The Cell Documentation window displays the description of the currently selected cell or property as it’s annotated in the underling taxonomy, so users can understand exactly what to enter.

-Once your report is complete in Excel, simply click the Export XBRL button in the EBA ribbon, and the add-in will generate a valid XBRL instance document for submission.
+Once your EBA report is complete in Excel, simply click the Export XBRL button in the EBA ribbon, and the add-in will generate a valid XBRL instance document for submission.

 It's just as easy to import existing EBA XBRL reports into Excel for easy analysis using the Import XBRL button in the EBA ribbon.
 Once the XBRL data is in Excel, it's easy to view, review, understand, and/or re-use.